saeed8elfiky/SecurityOperationCenter/projects/incident_fake_google_authenticator.md

    * Restore affected systems from clean images if malware confirmed.
    * Patch systems and deploy application allowlisting.
    * Educate users on typosquatting/phishing risks.

----

-## 8. Conclusion

-The analysis strongly supports that `DESKTOP-L8C5GSJ` (10.1.17.215) is compromised after installing malware from a fake Google Authenticator website.
-The host communicated with multiple suspected C2 IPs, suggesting ongoing malicious activity.
-Immediate containment and eradication steps are required.